williaml33moore/bathtub/docs/background.markdown

 [Source code](https://github.com/williaml33moore/bathtub)
 : The Bathtub code is available open-source under the [M.I.T. license](https://github.com/williaml33moore/bathtub/blob/main/LICENSE).
-The repo is available for cloning and forking, but I don't expect to entertain pull requests until it has reached a more complete release milestone.
+The repo is available for cloning and forking, but I'm not accepting pull requests at this time.

 Bathtub is a work-in-progress so everything is incomplete today, but continuously improving!